jdoleary/WebsocketPie/packages/PieClient/readme.md

-# Pie Client
+# @websocketpie/client

-A client for connecting to, sending and receiving messages from a PieServer instance.
+A client for connecting to, sending and receiving messages from a @websocketpie/server instance.

-This package is a PieServer client that abstracts PieServer's public API behind simple publicly exported methods.
+This package is a client that abstracts @websocketpie/server's public API behind simple publicly exported methods.

 ## Getting started, simplest usage: